mavilla-dev/web_and_postgres/README.md

 ## .NET Projects
 #### DatabaseUp
-This helps do all CRUD operations on our postgres database from a c# codebase.
+Leverages DbUp to do all CRUD operations on our postgres database from a c# codebase.